How to Pay for College When You Haven’t Saved Enough Money

 Unfortunately, federal financial aid might not cover all your expenses, so you might need to borrow more money from a private lender.

 Try searching Credible.
 It’s like Zillow, except for private student loans.
 You can compare options to shop for your best match in under two minutes — and it’s free to use.
-You’ll be able to find rates as low as 3.15% APR with autopay.
+You’ll be able to find rates as low as 3.99% fixed APR (with autopay)* and 3.99% Var.
+APR (with autopay) See Terms*.

 Oh, and you’ll get actual rates, not the estimated ones that tack on tons of money after the fact.